Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 Duration: 1

 ### Overview
-With our `truck_dev` table back to the state it was before our incorrect update statement, we can now make sure the column is correctly updated.
-From there we will promote our table with the correct calculation to Production to complete our assigned task.
+With our `truck_dev` Table back to the state it was before our incorrect update statement, we can now make sure the column is correctly updated.
+From there we will promote our Table with the correct calculation to Production to complete our assigned task.

 ### Step 1 - Adding Correctly Calculated Values to our Column
 Using the same process as before, please run the next query making sure we now double check we are using subtraction instead of division.